 Finally, let’s round out our exploration of CD-ROM technology with some fun and fascinating trivia items:

-4. In the mid-1990s, AOL distributed millions of CD-ROMs containing their software as part of an aggressive marketing campaign.
-At one point, it was estimated that AOL was responsible for nearly 50% of all CD-ROMs produced worldwide.
+- In the mid-1990s, AOL distributed millions of CD-ROMs containing their software as part of an aggressive marketing campaign.
+At one point, AOL was estimated to be responsible for nearly 50% of all CD-ROMs produced worldwide.

-5. Microsoft’s Encarta, a multimedia encyclopedia released on CD-ROM, was first launched in 1993 and quickly became a popular reference tool for students and educators.
+- Microsoft’s Encarta, a multimedia encyclopedia released on CD-ROM, was launched in 1993 and quickly became a popular reference tool for students and educators.
 The final edition of Encarta was released in 2009.

-8. Some CD-ROM drives featured a “caddy” system, which required the CD-ROM to be inserted into a plastic protective case before being loaded into the drive.
-This design was intended to protect the disc from damage, but it proved to be unpopular due to its added complexity and inconvenience.
+- Some CD-ROM drives featured a “caddy” system, which required the CD-ROM to be inserted into a plastic protective case before being loaded into the drive.
+This design was intended to protect the disc from damage, but it proved unpopular due to its added complexity and inconvenience.

-10. In the late 1990s, the ill-fated DIVX format was introduced as an alternative to DVD.
-DIVX discs were essentially DVD-ROMs with a proprietary copy protection scheme, and they required a special DIVX player to be played.
+- In the late 1990s, the unfortunate DIVX format was introduced as an alternative to DVD.
+DIVX discs were essentially DVD-ROMs with a proprietary copy protection scheme and required a special DIVX player to be played.
 The format was ultimately discontinued in 1999 due to poor consumer adoption.

 Conclusion

-The development of CD-ROM technology in the 1990s had a profound impact on the world of computing and digital media.
+The development of CD-ROM technology in the 1990s profoundly impacted the world of computing and digital media.
 Its increased storage capacity, faster read speeds, and versatility as a medium for software distribution and multimedia content revolutionized the industry and paved the way for the digital landscape we know today.
 As cybersecurity professionals and computer history enthusiasts, it’s essential to understand and appreciate the history and technical intricacies of CD-ROM technology.

 We hope you enjoyed this deep dive into the world of CD-ROMs!
 Stay tuned for more exciting and informative articles as we continue our journey through computer history, exploring the technologies and innovations that have shaped our digital world.
 Happy hacking!